The Leadership Gap: How to Fix What Your Organization Lacks

 - A lack of focus on necessary skills.

-Notably, the leadership gap appears in high-priority, high-stakes areas.
-Other areas where there is a significant gap between the needed and existing skill levels were employee development and self-awareness.
+Notably, the leadership gap appears most problematic in high-priority, high-stakes areas.
+Other areas where there’s a significant gap between the needed and existing skill levels were employee development and self-awareness.

 What Can Be Done About the Leadership Gap?

-As our white paper notes, here are 5 steps that organizations can take to help bridge the leadership gap between current leadership talent and future leadership needs:
+To avoid a discrepancy between areas of strength and areas of need, our white paper offers 5 steps that organizations can take to help bridge the leadership gap between current leadership talent and future leadership needs: